croutonso/PZEM017modbus/README.md

 ### change_settings.py

-This script allows you to change the parameters of the PZEM-004T or PZEM-017 device, such as high and low voltage alarm thresholds, slave address, and current range (PZEM-017 only).
+This script allows you to change the parameters of the PZEM-017 device, such as high and low voltage alarm thresholds, slave address, and current range (PZEM-017 only).

 1. Open `change_settings.py` in a text editor and set the `SLAVE_ADDRESS`, `DEVICE_PORT`, and other parameters according to your device and connection.